jlan84/cross-validation-assignment/assignment.md

+## Cross Validation

 ## Introduction
-The goal of any model building process is to increase the predictive performance of a statistical model.
+The goal of any model-building process is to increase the predictive performance of a statistical model.
 Today you'll learn the difference between a training set, test set, validation set and a process known as cross-validation - and ultimately how these varying methods have a direct effect on your models predictive performance on unseen data.

 Since we normally only have access to a fixed data set, it's common to split the original data set into two portions named a **train** and **test** set - of which we'll use the test portion to simulate 'unseen data.'